dignifiedalpaca/blog/README.md

 # Smallblog

-Smallblog is an easy-to-use blog engine build with [smallweb](https://www.smallweb.run/) in mind.
+Smallblog is an easy-to-use blog engine build with [smallweb](https://www.smallweb.run/) and deno deploy in mind.

 | Homepage                                   | Blog post                   |
 | ------------------------------------------ | --------------------------- |